bkper/bkper-inventory-bot/README.md

 # Bkper Inventory Bot

-The Inventory Bot monitors transactions in Financial Books and automatically tracks inventory items in a separate Inventory Book.
+The Inventory Bot automatically tracks inventory items in a dedicated Inventory Book, synchronizing with Financial Books to manage purchases, sales, and calculate Cost of Goods Sold (COGS) using the FIFO method.

 Key features include:

 - Automatic synchronization between Financial Books and the Inventory Book
 - Up to date inventory management with purchases and sales quantity tracking